Chapter 10: Alkenes and Alkynes

 Figure 10.2c Addition reaction of a hydrogen halide to an alkene

-In the above reactions, the alkenes are in symmetric structures, which means it does not matter which carbon bonded with hydrogen and which carbon bonded the halogen, as the same product will be obtained either way.
+In the above reactions, the alkenes are in symmetric structures, which means it does not matter which carbon bonded with hydrogen and which carbon bonded with the halogen, as the same product will be obtained either way.

 For the alkene that does not have a symmetric structure, the double bond carbons have different substituents so the question of which carbon gets the hydrogen is critical.
 For the example of the following reaction, two possible products could be produced: 2-bromo-2-methylpropane and 1-bromo-2-methylpropane.
 Which one is actually formed?
 Or are both formed?